-It is extremely important for this study to note that, unlike what is observed in Casey et al.\ (2012c; hereafter C12) and discussed extensively therein, there does not exist a vastly larger disagreement between the spec-$z$s and photo-$z$s of our SPIRE-detected sample with respect to the full photometric sample.
-Applying the same metrics to our SPIRE-detected sample with reliable photo-$z$s and spec-$z$s, we find only a marginal increase in the NMAD ($\sigma_{\Delta z/(1+z_s)}\sim0.047$ or $\Delta z/(1+z)= 0.031$) and the catastrophic failure rate ($\eta=4.3$\%) of the SPIRE-selected sample down to the magnitude limit imposed for reliable photo-$z$s ($i^{\prime}<25.5$, see Ilbert et al.\ 2010).
+It is extremely important for this study to note that, unlike what is observed in Casey et al.\ (2012c; hereafter C12) and discussed extensively therein, the disagreement between the spec-$z$s and photo-$z$s of our SPIRE-detected sample is not vastly larger than that of the full photometric sample.
+Applying the same metrics to our SPIRE-detected sample with reliable photo-$z$s and spec-$z$s, we find only a marginal increase in the NMAD ($\sigma_{\Delta z/(1+z_s)}\sim0.047$ or $\Delta z/(1+z)= 0.031$) and the catastrophic failure rate ($\eta=4.3$\%) of the SPIRE-selected sample to the magnitude limit imposed for reliable photo-$z$s ($i^{\prime}<25.5$, see Ilbert et al.\ 2010).
 The former metric is nearly an order of magnitude lower than that of C12.
 While it is tempting to speculate on the source of this discrepancy, the photo-$z$s derived in C12 are drawn from a variety of different methodologies using fields that have wildly different photometric coverage and depths.
 This confuses our ability to discern the source of imprecision in their methodology and makes even a qualitative comparison between the two datasets a daunting task.
-Therefore, we simply state here what is important for our sample: that precision or catastrophic failure rate of the photo-$z$s of our SPIRE-selected sample does not differ appreciably from the full photometric sample.
+Therefore, we simply state here what is important for our sample: that the precision or catastrophic failure rate of the photo-$z$s of our SPIRE-selected sample does not differ appreciably from the full photometric sample.
 This is integral to our study, as it not only gives us confidence in the derived photo-$z$s of those SPIRE-selected galaxies that do not have spec-$z$s, but allows us to make internal comparisons between SPIRE-selected and SPIRE-undetected galaxies without fear of induced bias.